The problem of sexual harassment in the workplace continues to plague employers.

 The issue of sexual harassment in the workplace first surfaced in the late 1980s, when the Supreme Court interpreted Title VII of the Civil Rights Act of 1964 to recognize sexual harassment as a form of discrimination.
 The Civil Rights Act applies to employers with 15 or more employees.

 Since then, many states have enacted more stringent legislation.
 Some mandate that all employers—regardless of size—maintain compliance.
 Some make it easier for employees to sue their employers.
-And some, like the new Texas law, extend liability to managers that “knew or should have known” there was a problem.
+And some, like Texas, extend liability to managers that “knew or should have known” there was a problem.

-In addition, a handful of states (CA, CT, DE, IL, NJ, NY, ME, plus NYC) have mandated that employers conduct anti-sexual harassment training on a regular basis—say, annually or bi-annually.
-Many other states strongly encourage it, as does the EEOC.
+In addition, a growing number of states and cities have mandated that employers conduct anti-sexual harassment training on a regular basis—say, annually or bi-annually.
+And the other states strongly encourage it, as does the EEOC.

 What Recent Court Cases Reveal

-Similar rulings can be found again in again, across various courts and states nationwide, in cases ranging from Pullen v.
-Caddo Parish School Board to Marrero v.
-Goya of Puerto Rico, Inc. to Jones v.
+Why: often, the courts see training as a good-faith effort to prevent sexual harassment in the workplace.
+Similar rulings can be found again in cases ranging from Pullen v.
+Caddo Parish School Board to Jones v.
 Dr. Pepper Snapple Group.

 In other words, no sexual harassment prevention policy is complete without a thorough, rigorous employee training program—regardless of whether it’s required by law.